 What about Waivers, Medical Forms and Travel Insurance?

-Waivers and medical forms should be completed and sent to us when you pay your deposit.
-It is mandatory that tour participants purchase independent trip cancellation insurance to protect against any unforeseen circumstance.
-You will be asked to provide proof of insurance before you are allowed to participate in the trip.
+To secure your spot on a trip, waivers and medical forms must be completed when you pay your deposit.
+It is a simple process that takes 5-10 minutes.
+It is also mandatory that tour participants purchase independent trip cancellation insurance to protect against any unforeseen circumstance.
+You will be asked to provide your insurance policy details before you are allowed to participate in the trip.

 Is this a photography tour or workshop?

 No. People who want to come to view wildlife without taking photos are most welcome.
 However, most of our guests do like to take photos and the Great Bear Rainforest has endless opportunities for great photography.
 Although this is not specifically a photo workshop, all Wildlife Journeys guides are accomplished photographers and, will do all they can to help you get more out of your photos and your experience.